RayHuck/city-viewer/README.md

 # Summary

+View the project on [GitHub Pages](https://rayhuck.github.io/city-viewer/)!
 This project is built in React using TypeScript.
 It demonstrates the ability to render thousands of markers on a Google Map component as well as how to manage custom markers individually.

 ## Technology